isene/RTFM/README.md

 s      | Create symlink to tagged items here d      | Delete selected item and tagged items.
 Press 'd' to confirm c      | Change/rename selected (adds command to bottom window) m      | Mark current dir (persistent).
 Next letter is the name of the mark [a-zA-Z'].
+The special mark "'" jumps to the last directory (makes toggling dirs easy).
 Press '-' and a letter to delete that mark
 M      | Show marked items in right pane
 '      | Jump to mark (next letter is the name of the mark [a-zA-Z']) h      | Jump to Home directory